Skip to Content

 Carthage College women's track & field junior Morgan Young was named College Conference of Illinois and Wisconsin Indoor Field Athlete of the Week on Tuesday afternoon.
 The Mahomet, Ill. native claimed the Cardinal Opener shot put title with a toss of "44-07.50," which ranked her fifth in NCAA Division III.

-2017 Jan 24
+Sports - 2017 Jan 24

 CCIW Athlete of the Week - Swimming and Diving